AP Physics: Evolution of AP Physics C and B

 AP courses were first administered by the College Board in the 1955–1956 school year, with AP Physics being one of the ten courses.
 To reflect that college and university physics courses use different levels of mathematics, in 1969, the single AP Physics course was split into AP Physics C and AP Physics B. AP Physics C served as a calculus-based course for physical science and engineering students, whereas AP Physics B served as an algebra-based course for life science and pre-medical students.
-AP Physics A, which would have served as a concept-based course with little to no mathematics, was also planned, but it was never materialized, as colleges would not offer credit for the course.
+AP Physics A, which would have served as a concept-based course with little to no mathematics, was also planned, but it was never materialized.

 AP Physics C and AP Physics B both covered five major content areas: (1) mechanics, (2) fluids and thermal physics, (3) electricity and magnetism, (4) waves and optics, and (5) atomic and nuclear physics.
 In 1973, AP Physics C was further split into AP Physics C: Mechanics and AP Physics C: Electricity and Magnetism, leaving out the other content areas entirely.
 Before 2006, students who took the AP Physics C exam paid only once and were given the choice of taking either one or two parts of the exam, but in 2006, the College Board began to charge a separate fee to take each exam.
 A 2007 study found that passing either exam was associated with greater success in college science courses.

 Evolution of AP Physics 1 and 2

-In 2014, AP Physics B was discontinued and replaced with two new courses, AP Physics 1 and AP Physics 2, after a study by the National Research Council concluded that AP Physics B was too broad and emphasized computation over conceptual understanding.
+After the 2014 exam, AP Physics B was discontinued and replaced with two new courses, AP Physics 1 and AP Physics 2, after a study by the National Research Council concluded that AP Physics B was too broad and emphasized computation over conceptual understanding.
 The new AP Physics 1 and 2 sequence was designed to be taken over the span of two years instead of just one in order to give students enough time to understand the concepts at an appropriate depth.
 Also in 2014, calculators were permitted for use on all parts of all AP Physics exams, whereas previously they had been permitted on only the free-response questions.

 After the implementation of AP Physics 1 and 2, the number of students taking the AP Physics exam doubled from 2014 to 2015, the largest annual growth for any AP course in history.
 Until 2020, AP Physics 1 covered not only mechanics (including rotational mechanics, not previously covered in AP Physics B), but also sound, mechanical waves, and topics in electricity (including Coulomb's law and resistive DC circuits).
 Meanwhile, AP Physics 2 covered the other content areas.
-In 2020, the sound, waves, and electricity topics were removed from AP Physics 1 and moved to AP Physics 2.
+In 2020, the sound, waves, and electricity topics were removed from AP Physics 1 and were eventually moved to AP Physics 2.
 In 2024, the unit covering fluids was moved from AP Physics 2 to AP Physics 1, making space in the AP Physics 2 curriculum for more detail on waves and modern physics.